drustack/drustack-standard/README.md

 After that you can create the project:

-    composer create-project --stability dev --no-interaction drustack/framework-standard-edition:7.51.x-dev drustack
+    composer create-project drustack/framework-standard-edition:^7.53.0 MYPROJECT --no-interaction

 With `composer require ...` you can download new dependencies to your installation.

-    cd drustack
-    composer require drupal/devel:~7.0
+    composer require drupal/devel:~1.0

 The `composer create-project` command passes ownership of all files to the project that is created.
 You should create a new git repository, and commit all files not excluded by the .gitignore file.

 What does the template do?
 --------------------------